Sandro Botticelli's Illustrations for Dante's Divine Comedy

 A significant number of paintings by the Renaissance masters are not well suited to travel, with many being part of key installations in historic buildings.
 The artist's drawings, therefore, offer an excellent alternative for spreading the reputation of the artist and ensuring as many people as possible are able to enjoy some of their original artwork.

 The specific drawing pictured above is titled Map of Hell and resides in the Vatican Library.
 Lorenzo di Pierfrancesco de' Medici was the wealthy individual who commissioned Botticelli's work for the stunning final manuscript.
 Many of the individual artworks are iterated as Canto I, Canto II, etc. This essentially translates from Italian as Song I, Song II...
 The drawing and related exert of text would be joined together on each double page spread.
+The use of Dante's writings would also inspire Rodin's Gates of Hell.

 The achievements of Botticelli within this series were not critically acclaimed at the time, it took many years before it became normal for a prestigious artist to provide his services for literature illustrations.
 In more modern times illustration has become a profession that has contributed several significant names to the art world, including Alphonse Mucha, Roy Lichtenstein and Andy Warhol.